Stackclash/5e-vault/5. Mechanics/Items/Camouflage Cloak Hhhvii.md

 - **Properties**: Crafted by

 You may cover yourself with this cloak as a free action while pressing yourself flat against a hard, uniformly colored surface.
-If you do so, your cloak changes to match the color of the surface you are pressed against, giving you advantage on Dexterity (Stealth) checks you make while remaining motionless against this surface.
+If you do so, your cloak changes to match the color of the surface you are pressed against, giving you advantage on Dexterity ([[/5.
+Mechanics/Rules/Skills.md#Stealth\|Stealth]]) checks you make while remaining motionless against this surface.

 *Source: Hamund's Harvesting Handbook: Volume II p.
 55*